E-Gilley/Mint-Classics-Analysis/README.md

-# Analyzing Inventory Data for Mint Classics Company
+# Analyzing Data for the Mint Classics Company

 ## Executive Summary